haystack-ia/pydbg/README.md

 `pip install -e . --process-dependency-links --allow-all-external`

-This will downloa, compile, and install the pydasm package and then install pydbg.
+This will download, compile, and install the pydasm package and then install pydbg.

 Major hat-tip to axcheron for putting together the user-friendly pydasm install, and of course to Pedram Amini for writing pydbg.